xzel23/cabe/Writerside/topics/cabe.md

 When implementing `equals(Object)` in a `@NullMarked` context, declare the method as `public boolean equals(@Nullable Object other)`.

-By default, Cabe will only print a warning if this contract is violated and automatically treat the argument as nullable.
+By default, Cabe will flag an error if this contract is violated.
-If you want to enforce this contract, you can enable **strict mode**.
-In strict mode, Cabe will throw an error during instrumentation if the `equals(Object)` contract is violated.
+If you want to relax this contract, you can disable **strict mode** by using a custom configuration string.
+In non-strict mode, Cabe will only print a warning if the `equals(Object)` contract is violated.

 <note>
-Strict mode can be enabled in the plugin configuration.
-See the documentation for the Gradle or Maven plugin for details.
+Strict mode is enabled by default in all predefined configurations.
+To disable it, use a custom configuration string (e.g., "STANDARD:strict=false").
 </note>

 ## What makes Cabe different from other projects like Nullaway?